Fáilte a Chur Roimh an Tir Chlainn Domhnaill Oighreachd

 The symbols of Clan Donald

-The symbols of Clan Donald include the Red Right Hand, Clan Donald's cross, The Celtic Galley, the Salmon, and The Rampant Lion as displayed in the 19th century Somerled Window from Armadale castle and the 17th century Seal of Sleat displayed as part of the search feature at the top right corner of each page of this web site.
+The symbols of Clan Donald include the Red Right Hand, Clan Donald's cross, The Celtic Galley, the Salmon, and The Rampant Lion as displayed in the 19th century Somerled Window from Armadale castle as well as many of the wax seals that accompanied the signatures of Clan Donald chiefs.
+One such wax seal is the 17th century Seal of Sleat displayed as part of the search feature at the top right corner of each page of this web site.
+Another significant symbol of Clan Donald since the Lordship of the Isles has been the Rising Eagle.
 The historical and cultural significance of these symbols of our clan are presented here that you may know and understand your heritage.
-Just click on the brown, underlined text to learn more about the symbols.
-Although these individual symbols appear in many of our clan crests and several clan chief's Coats of Arms it is important that you understand the significance and the difference between these two achievements as they were used by our ancestors.
+Just click on the brown, underlined text to learn more about each symbol.
+Since these individual symbols frequently appear in many of our clan crests and clan chief's Coats of Arms it is important that you understand their meaning and significance to our heritage.
+It is also important to understand the difference between these two achievements (crests & coats of arms) as they were used by our ancestors.

 A New Digital Media Approach to Our Traditional Clan History